 Learn more about Amazon Basics.

 As you can tell, I prefer online shopping to shopping in the stores.
 I can get exactly what I want and never leave my house.
-I love the convenience of shopping online and delivered to my doorstep.
+I love the convenience of shopping online and having it delivered to my doorstep.

 Okay, honestly, I cannot stand the traffic around the mall.
 No one knows how to get in and out of the parking lot. #worstdesignever